Top Paying Med Tech Jobs with an Associate's Degree (2025-2026)

 Typical responsibilities include maintaining and adjusting imaging equipment, preparing and positioning a patient for imaging, operating computerized equipment that captures the images, coordinating with physicians to identify the need for additional imaging, and keeping detailed patient records.

 Degree programs for this career often cover areas such as radiographic procedures, principles of radiographic imaging, fundamentals of radiographic technology, and radiation physics.
-The BLS (2022) projects that over 14,000 radiologic technologist jobs will be added between 2021 and 2031.
-This profession is projected to grow 6 percent from 2021 to 2031, which is faster than the average for all occupations (5 percent).
+The BLS (2025) projects that 13,100 radiologic technologist jobs will be added between 2023 and 2033.
+This profession is projected to grow 6 percent from 2023 to 2033, which is faster than the average for all occupations (4 percent).

 Medical Laboratory Technician